 After this latest make over Google will be able to rank paragraphs.

-The Message from Google themselves…
+This Message is from Mr. Google Himself…

 Quote… “We’ve recently made a breakthrough in ranking and are now able to not just index web pages, but individual passages from the pages.
 By better understanding the relevancy of specific passages, not just the overall page, we can find that needle-in-a-haystack information you’re looking for.
 This technology will improve 7 percent of search queries across all languages as we roll it out globally.” …Unquote.